 - Export the Orthomosaik using “Export to Tiff” with the “index value” option under “Raster transform”!
 Now check the TIF file – it should show 32R Bit values between 0 and 1 for all channels.

 Overall this seems to work.
-A comparison with spectrometer values to follow.
 However there are some indications from my initial testing in March 2021 that repeated flights under the same conditions do not lead to comparable reflectance values.
 Here some more testing is clearly needed with reference panels in the field.
 I measured up to 20% reflectance change after remapping a few days later and this is not related to vegetation change.
-Its difficult to assess where these changes came from.
+Its difficult to assess where these changes come from.
 There might be some illumination changes at work here since some TIFs where captured under overcast conditions and the two flight campaigns did not take place at the same time of the day.
 I removed these from the TOP mosaicing and reflectance calibration process.
 NDVI calculations however seem to be very comparable and show expected (locally with ground reference confirmed) regreening change effects.
 Differences between the NDVI calculations on likely unchanged surfaces never exceed the 0.02 range.
 Some comments on the Agisoft Support pages also hint towards the vignetting correction in Agisoft Metashape that might have an effect on the reflectance calibration.
 More test flights under comparable conditions are needed.